sofiabsilva/100-days-of-code/log.md

 #### :mortar_board: Building Tubbie Arts website

 **Today's Progress**: Made a cross icon appear when closing the menu on mobile, added a new page for pricing and started working on it's content.

+### Day 24: May 22, 2018
+#### :mortar_board: Building Tubbie Arts website

+**Today's Progress**: Continued styling the new pricing page (mainly the pricing table) with CSS and made a new (and last) page, which holds the contact form.

+**Thoughts:** Will need to learn how to make the contact form work later on!
+Hope it's not too complicated... :anguished:
+Also, I have Web Designer magazines at home and forgot all about them (they're my dad's)!
+Even though they're not very recent, most stuff is still up to date.
+So Yay for learning from a non screen medium.